Kaiser-Yang/dotfiles/README.md

 * `auto-pairs` may not be loaded when first use `nvim` to open a file.
 When opening another file, `auto-pairs` will be loaded.
 * When you use `:q` to quit the terminal, the terminal cannot be opened again.
 This is because we will record the terminal's status when you use `Q`, but when you use `:q`, we will not record the terminal's status.
 So next time to open the terminal will think the terminal is visible, and hide it, which will trigger a error.
 The best way to quit the terminal is to use `Q`.
 * When the first time open terminal, it may be wrong highlight.
 I've disabled the `nvim-treesitter` for `fish` and `bash` to solve this.
+* When there is a `.root` directory, the `nvim-tree` will enter the root directory rather than the parent directory of `.root`.

 ## Basic Shortcuts
 | Shortcut  | Mode    | Description |